-This is a once-in-a-lifetime experiences, maybe more than once if you fall in love with the desert and come back.
-The Sahara Desert, arguably the most famous desert in the world [and one of largest deserts in the world], is every bit as vast as you can imagine.
-As you trek across it (whether on foot, on camel, or by 4×4), the dunes seem to go on forever, an ocean of gold.
+This is one of the once-in-a-lifetime experiences to have in Morocco maybe more than once if you fall in love with the desert and come back.
+The Sahara Desert, arguably the most famous desert in the world [and one of the largest deserts in the world], is every bit as vast as you can imagine.
+As you trek across it (whether on foot, on a camel, or by 4×4), the dunes seem to go on forever, an ocean of gold.
 At night, you’ll see the stars in their full glory, free from any light pollution.
 There’s nothing quite like looking all around and realizing that the only people within sight are you and your small group, plus a few camels.

 Learn history (and go shopping) in Marrakech